TANYA'S

 Vomiting

-The toxins in a CRF cat's bloodstream can cause stomach acid or, in severe cases, stomach ulcers.
-Many CRF cats have excess stomach acid - if creatinine and particularly BUN/urea are elevated, it’s quite likely your cat has this problem too.
-If your cat's stomach gurgles a lot, or if your cat has little appetite or vomits clear foam, or grinds his/her teeth, or rests his/her head over the water bowl, then you should suspect that stomach acid is present.
+Your cat's stomach may gurgle a lot, or your cat may have little appetite, vomit clear foam, grind his/her teeth, or rests his/her head over the water bowl.
 Sometimes the cat will appear to want to eat, but will sniff the food, then walk away (this may also be a sign of mouth ulcers).
+See below for possible treatments.

 Mouth Ulcers